·14 min read

 If you publish across wildly different content categories and lean on the largest training dataset and community in the space, stay on Opus Clip.
 Their ClipAnything edge on unusual content is real.
 Read our direct head-to-head comparison before deciding.
 For a complete look at every AI clipper worth considering, see our best AI video clipping tools in 2026 guide — it covers 12 tools head-to-head using the same methodology.

 If you came here looking for the cheapest free option, the honest answer is that no fully free tool matches Opus Clip's quality.
-CapCut plus a Vugola free trial for previewing AI moments is the cheapest realistic stack.
+CapCut plus Vugola's $1, 3-day trial for previewing AI moments is the cheapest realistic stack.

 Start clipping at /auth/sign-up — upload your next long video and compare the result to whatever you're using today.
 The clips speak louder than any comparison article.